As of September 2019, Parkinson Canada and its partners are proud to support 30 new grants, fellowships, and student awards.

-The Scientific Advisory Board (SAB) is a volunteer panel of experts which reviews funding applications to determine scientific excellence and relevance to Parkinson’s disease, providing the highest quality of objective adjudication.
+The Scientific Advisory Council (SAC) is a volunteer panel of experts which reviews funding applications to determine scientific excellence and relevance to Parkinson’s disease, providing the highest quality of objective adjudication.

 Research Policy Committee

-The Research Policy Committee (RPC) and Scientific Advisory Board (SAB) are two separate volunteer committees.
-The chair of the SAB also serves on the RPC to ensure continuity.
+The Research Policy Committee (RPC) and Scientific Advisory Council (SAC) are two separate volunteer committees.
+The chair of the SAC also serves on the RPC to ensure continuity.

-- Dr. Ron Postuma, Chair, SAB; Associate Professor of Neurology and Neurosurgery, Faculty of Medicine, McGill University; Staff neurologist, Montreal General Hospital, Researcher at the Research Institute of the McGill University Health Centre (MUHC) and at Sacré Coeur Hospital
+Dr. Ron Postuma, Chair, SAC; Associate Professor of Neurology and Neurosurgery, Faculty of Medicine, McGill University; Staff neurologist, Montreal General Hospital, Researcher at the Research Institute of the McGill University Health Centre (MUHC) and at Sacré Coeur Hospital